If you’re thinking of taking the plunge into the blogging world, here are a few blogging tips to consider before you get started –

 Over the years I’ve been asked by my friends and family for advice on how to start a blog.
 The truth is, there is SO much I would do differently if I were to start over!
-Let’s talk about it –

 1. WordPress vs. Blogger

 If you are currently on Blogger and you’re wanting to switch to WP but you have no idea how to do it, save your pennies and hire someone.
 I tried making the switch 3 times on my own before I ended up hiring someone to do it for me and it saved my sanity.
-Start asking around for recommendations on who to hire.
-I first went to Etsy and found a guy who seemed great and all his feedback was amazing.
-I thought it was safe and his prices were reasonable.
-But 6 months later, I ended up firing the guy and losing money because he ended up being CRAZY!
-It has been several years since then and I am STILL fixing some of his mistakes.

 2. Criticism & Discouragement

-Learn real fast to deal with criticism and discouragement because it happens to the biggest and best bloggers out there.
-I have been slammed on a message board for a project I did and it hurt my feelings.
 On the bright side, it was a HUGE message board, so my traffic for the day was crazy high!
 I don’t like mean people, but sometimes you just gotta deal with them.
 The best way I have found to deal with them is to ignore them.

-3. Put Yourself Out There
+3. Put Yourself and Your Content Out There

 4. Grow Authentically

 Don’t expect overnight success.
 And don’t expect to get rich blogging.
+If money is your driving force, blogging might feel like a job and not a hobby.

 5. Keep Your Priorities In Check